-How To Write A Postgraduate Personal Statement
+Writing A Postgraduate Personal Statement

 If you're applying for a Masters degree or other type of postgraduate course, we know that writing the personal statement is the most difficult part of the application process.
+Our guide will help you put together a polished statement that will give you the best chance of success with your application.

 1. Tailor each application